electron/electronjs.org-old/_posts/2017-03-08-touch-bar-support.md

 ![Touch Bar Gif](https://cloud.githubusercontent.com/assets/671378/23723516/5ff1774c-03fe-11e7-97b8-c693a0004dc8.gif)

 Below is an example of creating a simple slot machine game in the touch bar.
+It demonstrates how to create a touch bar, style the items, associate it with a window, handle button click events, and update the labels dynamically.

 ```js
 const {app, BrowserWindow, TouchBar} = require('electron')